codepath/android_guides/Endless-Scrolling-with-AdapterViews-and-RecyclerView.md

       rvItems.addOnScrollListener(scrollListener);
   }

-  // Append more data into the adapter
+  // Append the next page of data into the adapter
-  // This method probably sends out a network request and appends new data items to your adapter. public void customLoadMoreDataFromApi(int page) {
+  // This method probably sends out a network request and appends new data items to your adapter. public void customLoadMoreDataFromApi(int offset) {
-      // Send an API request to retrieve appropriate data using the offset value as a parameter.
+      // Send an API request to retrieve appropriate paginated data
+      //  --> Send the request including an offset value (i.e `page`) as a query parameter.
-      //  --> Deserialize API response and then construct new objects to append to the adapter
+      //  --> Deserialize and construct new model objects from the API response
+      //  --> Append the new data objects to the existing set of items inside the array of items
-      //  --> Notify the adapter of the changes
+      //  --> Notify the adapter of the new items made with `notifyDataSetChanged()` }
-  }
 }
 ```